 Dr. Boutté reported on Rewards for Success Accounts.
 Rewards for Success Accounts are for students who participated in the Louisiana GEAR UP program from sixth grade through high school.
 Each year, the participant had the opportunity to earn anywhere from $250 to $1,000 to deposit into their account based upon academic and participation achievements, community service, and the lack of disciplinary infractions.
 Dr. Boutté reported that the national GEAR UP program coordinators began to look at how other GEAR UP states can use the Rewards for Success model in their states.

-Mr. Hart, Assistant Executive Director of Fiscal and Administrative Affairs, presented the START Audit from the Louisiana Legislative Auditor’s Office.
+Mr. Hart, Assistant Executive Director of Fiscal and Administrative Affairs, presented the START Audit from the Legislative Auditor’s Office.
 The Legislative Auditor expressed an unmodified opinion.
 Mr. Lavigne asked what an unmodified opinion was.
 Mr. Hart explained that it was a clean opinion.

 Mr. Wales, Director of Public Information and Communications, gave a START Outreach update.
 Mr. Wales reported on the START Field Services Outreach Report which detailed pictures from the Woman’s Hospital Baby Grand Event.
 Mr. Wales reported that there were 22 total START Events for 2014-2015 academic year with 5,732 attendees.
 Mr. Wales also reported on the Lunch and Learn Facebook chat on 529 day in May 2015 which was followed by 94 people.